-Challenging gender norms, reinventing gender roles, and collaborating in the face of pandemicNews Stories /14 September 2020
+Challenging gender norms, reinventing gender roles and collaborating in the face of a pandemicNews Stories /14 September 2020

 The COVID-19 economic crisis has implications for both business owners and the workforce.
 Where businesses have either shut down or had to limit operation costs, some people have lost their jobs, others have been made to work fewer hours or been advised to work from home in the interest of their health and safety.
 While working remotely has been effective in mitigating the spread of the virus, it has also highlighted challenges faced by remote workers, particularly the disproportionate share of unpaid care work that falls on women, as they balance their paid workload with the unpaid work of running a household and caring for the family.

 On 25 August, the Philippine Business Coalition for Women Empowerment (PBCWE)—a partner of Investing in Women—and the Philippine Women’s Economic Network (PhilWEN) presented Empowering the Family: Leadership Principles from Business to Home, a live webinar that tackled the issues facing Filipino families and discussed proactive and practical solutions to safeguard the physical and emotional well-being of family members while dealing with the crisis.

 “Not only is the pandemic worsening economic issues, but also gender issues.
 Women and men are affected in significantly different ways and in varying degrees.
 Thus, it is crucial that our strategies for leading our families should challenge the existing gender norms and expectations in the household and reinvent these gender roles by employing gender equality concepts to ensure better collaboration in families,” said PBCWE Chair, Ma.
 Aurora ’Boots’ Geotina-Garcia, during her opening speech.